fvollmer/SIP-Heating-Gateway/README.md

 ```

 ## Enhancement Ideas
+ * Add an ssh server to make maintenance easier (at the moment you have to connect via serial or connect your Keyboard and display directly).
+This ssh server could be enabled by a jumper to enable a maintenance mode.
  * Don't run asterisk as root.
 This sounds simple in theory, but the user needs permissions to write to /sys/class/gpio.
 The best way to archive this is probably to use `mdev` together with the `devtmpfs`.
  * The logs could potentially fill up our tmpfs.
 The best way to avoid this would be `logrotate`.
 For now asterisk is running with disabled logging and cdr.
 You can still connect to asterisk (`asterisk -r`) and take a look at the events.